NicolasCapon/inventory-manager/README.md

 ## TODO

-- [ ] When server is up it should notify all client.
+- [x] When server is up it should notify all client.
 - [ ] new job should rescan for new chest since server startup
 - [ ] add job dependency ? (add output/input to job for chaining them)
-- [x] Handle count vs count in recipe if recipe provide more than one item
 - [ ] Handle items with nbt
   - [ ] Modify UI (button 1x1 on right, info frame x=4 on bottom)
   - [ ] Add keyCombo over items (Ctrl+key) for frequent job like smelting
 - [ ] add pocket computer support for calling jobs remotely and admin server
-- [ ] Clean code by segmenting it
+- [x] Clean code by segmenting it
 - [ ] Handle when user ask too many crafts (log + threshold):
   - Calculate max we can craft ?
   - cut crafts by chunck ?